ShoneSingLone/GitBook/vocabulary.md

 - It was just a matter of time before someone built a more effective scaffolding system.
 - round
 - thumbnail

+# Dart

+- All uninitialized instance variables have the value null.